TerrorSquad/php-booster/booster/.github/CONTRIBUTING.md

 ## Tools We Use

-- We use [Husky](https://typicode.github.io/husky/) to manage Git hooks.
-This helps us enforce code quality and commit   message standards.
+- We use [ZX](https://google.github.io/zx/) for TypeScript-based git hooks that enforce code quality and commit message standards.
-- We use [Commitlint](https://commitlint.js.org/) to ensure that all commit messages follow the Conventional Commits specification.
+- We use [CommitLint](https://commitlint.js.org/) to ensure that all commit messages follow the Conventional Commits specification.
 - We use a pull request template to ensure consistent and informative pull requests.
+- For detailed git hooks documentation, see the [Git Hooks Guide](../../docs/content/3.tools/4.git_hooks.md).

 ### Required Visual Studio Code Extensions